ckeditor/ckeditor5/docs/framework/guides/architecture/core-editor-architecture.md

 		} );

 		// Make MyPlugin listen to someOtherCommand#execute and block it.
-		// You listen with high priority to block the event before
+		// You listen with a high priority to block the event before
 		// someOtherCommand's execute() method is called.
 		this.listenTo( someOtherCommand, 'execute', ( evt ) => {
 			evt.stop();